UPPER CHITISTONE

 Although bear sightings may be exciting, we do our best to avoid close encounters with preventative measures at camp and while hiking that our guides will share with you.
 Just in case of unusually close encounters, our guides carry flare guns (to scare a bear away) and pepper spray (in case of an uncomfortably close meeting).
 It is very uncommon to have to use either.

 If you want to, you can bring your own bear spray too, however, know that your guide has one and has been trained on how to use it.
-With 40 years of guiding in the Park, we have found that being bear aware, taking preventative measures and the flare gun and pepper spray to be sufficient mitigations.
+With over 40 years of guiding experience in the Park, we have found that practicing good bear etiquette, preventative measures, bringing the flare gun, and pepper spray to be sufficient mitigations.

 Please refrain from bringing firearms with you on our trips.
-Not only does this make our other guests and guides uncomfortable, but they are also completely unnecessary for bear safety.
+Firearms can make our other guests and guides uncomfortable, and have not proven to be necessary for bear safety in Wrangell - St. Elias National Park.
 We know that other areas of Alaska may recommend firearms for bear safety, but we specifically recommend against them.

 We pride ourselves on cooking healthy and delicious meals even under the most adverse conditions!
-Your exact menu will depend on the trip, your guide, and the dietary preferences/restrictions you list in your Trip Application.
-No matter what kind of cook your guide is at home, all our guides are well-trained backcountry chefs and use time-tested recipes from our proprietary cookbook for their trips.
+Your guide will create a custom menu based on the length and logistics of your trip, and the dietary preferences/restrictions you list in your Trip Application.
+All our guides are well-trained backcountry chefs and use time-tested recipes from our proprietary cookbook for their trips.
 We carry a plentiful and varied stock of ingredients and most meals are prepared from scratch (allowing for easy substitutions, additions or subtractions of ingredients).
-We onlyt use pre-packed freeze-dried meals on summit pushes on our mountaineering expeditions.
+We only use pre-packed freeze-dried meals on summit pushes on our mountaineering expeditions.

 Meals for most trips start with Lunch on the first day and end with Lunch on the last day. *